 Red and Kate have four children:

-Maura Shuttleworth is an Assistant General Counsel at the New Mexico Department of Health in Santa Fe.
+Maura Shuttleworth, a former Assistant General Counsel at the New Mexico Department of Health in Santa Fe, is an administrator at Los Alamos Labs.
 She is a multiple-times powerlifting national bench press champion.

 Ciara Shuttleworth is a graduate of the University of Idaho's MFA Creative Writing (poetry) program.
 Her poetry has appeared in Concho River Review, Los Angeles Review, The New Yorker, Ploughshares, The Southern Review, and other journals.
 She was the 51st Writer-in-Residence at Jack Kerouac House in Orlando, Florida.
-Currently Ciara is Executive Directer of Columbia Basin Allied Arts.
+Currently Ciara teaches art at Soap Lake Middle and High School.

 Luke Shuttleworth lives near Soap Lake, Washington, and is a Ditch Rider for an irrigation district.
-He was a 2001 Baseball Factory Pre-Season High School All-American and played college baseball for Kansas Wesleyan University.
+He was a 2001 Baseball Factory Pre-Season High School All-American at Soap Lake (WA) High School and subsequently played baseball for Kansas Wesleyan University.